willtrinh/Sudoku-Solver/README.md

 * Click a box and enter the number on your keybaord to pencil in a number.
 * Press the <kbd>ENTER</kbd> button to confirm that value on that box.
 * Press the <kbd>DEL</kbd> button to delete a pencil in number.
-* Press the <kbd>SPACE</kbd> bar to let the algorithm run and solve the board automatically.
+* Press the <kbd>SPACE</kbd> bar to visualize the algorithm and let it solve the board automatically.

 ## Tools used
 * [Python](https://www.python.org/)